aniketsahu007/aniketsahu007/README.md

 - Interested in AI-based systems
 - Focused on writing clean, readable, and logical code
 - Actively practicing problems on LeetCode
-- Actively participating in contests on leetcode
+- Actively participating in contests on LeetCode

 ---